 Wisconsin Intellectual and Developmental Disabilities and Mental Health (IDD-MH) System Improvement

 Wisconsin Intellectual and Developmental Disabilities and Mental Health (IDD-MH) System Improvement aims to improve systems and services for people who have IDD-MH needs.
-The project started in 2022 when the National Center for START Services evaluated the state’s service system for people with IDD-MH needs.
+The project started in 2022 when the National Center for START Services (opens external link) evaluated the state’s service system for people with IDD-MH needs.
 The evaluation resulted in the START Scan (PDF).

 The project steering committee released the Wisconsin IDD-MH System Improvement Report (PDF) in June 2024.
 This report is the work of more than 1,300 self-advocates, providers, and partners who collaborated to provide these recommendations through the project steering committee, subcommittees, and work group.
 The report gives 37 specific recommendations for improving systems and services for people with IDD-MH needs in Wisconsin.